-Make-up Assignments
+Attendance and Make-up Work

+Regular class attendance, completion of all class readings and assignments, and active participation in class discussions and exercises are expected and necessary to make this a rich and dynamic learning experience for all involved.
+Due to the brevity of our meeting time together, more than one absence from class over the term may result in a failing or incomplete grade.
+I will expect you to contact me prior to class sessions or due dates regarding any absences from class or problems with assignment deadlines.
 If you miss an entire class session (or more than two hours of a class session) I will expect a make-up writing assignment, due at the beginning of the next class period: A three page paper in which you describe what you learned from interviewing 3 class participants from the session you missed and also compare and contrast two additional readings (journal articles or book chapters) on the activity of the week with the class readings for that week.